 What is a Clause?
 All sentences in the English language consist of subject and predicate.
-When sentences act as part of a large sentences, we call it clauses.
+When a sentence acts as a part of a large sentence, we call it a clause.
 A clause is the basic structural unit of a sentence.
 Like a simple sentence, it has its own subject and predicate, but it often appears as part of a large sentence like a complex and compound sentence. for example

 Complex Sentence: I know that the boy is innocent.

 Compound Sentence: The man is rich, but he is not vain.

 This article explains the types of clauses and their usage and avoids common mistakes while utilizing clauses to make your writing stronger.

 A group of words that consist of a subject and a predicate (finite verb) of its own and form a part of a sentence is called a clause.
 The predicate in clauses contains a verb, a verb phrase, or a verb and its object.